-The second part of the Matlab script reads the data that was exported from Tecplot 360 EX.
-The modelled stress data from the three branch test model scenarios is compared to the calibration data derived from the root model and the deviation of the S{Hmax} and S{hmin} magnitudes between these is computed for each calibration point as well as the mean deviation.
-Then, the system of linear equations is setup and solved (for details see previous section).
+These files are read into Matlab.
+Then, the modelled stress data from the three branch test model scenarios is compared to the calibration data derived from the root model, and the deviation of the $S{Hmax}$ and $S{hmin}$ magnitudes between these is computed for each calibration point as well as the mean deviation.
+Then, a system of linear equations is setup and solved (for details see previous section).
 Finally, the best-fit displacement boundary conditions are presented.
 They are used to compute the best-fit branch model.

-Fig. 5.3-1 Schematic chart of the script workflow.
+Fig. 5.3-1 Schematic chart of a multistage workflow.

-Workflow for the calibration of a model on a modelled stress state in two steps.
+Workflow for the multistage calibration of a (branch) model on a modelled stress state (from a root model) that includes a check for the agreement of the lithology.